 Because of the huge number of routes and because I am not a local well-versed in the crag, I am not going to list the routes or attempt to speak with some kind of authority on what the classics here are.
 Please use the other sources mentioned for specifics about locating routes.

-Instead, I will limit the scope of this page to my experiences at the crag, which include leading two routes, following another, and then reaching the top of the Parabolic Slab and rapping off.
+Instead, I will limit the scope of this page to my experiences at the crag.

 Easy Jam (5.4) and Cornelius (5.5)

-Cornelius (5.5)-- This one I solo-led as well.
+Cornelius (5.5)-- This one I solo-led my first time as well as well and have led with partners a couple times since.
 Not an off-width, this is a fun climb with an interesting crux move for 5.5 (well, I guess it's more confidently protecting the move that made it interesting for me), and because it has a diagonal aspect to it, it makes you think about rope management as well.
 It is the next "natural" line right of Easy Jam (there is a bolted face route between them), and the climbs share the same set of anchors.
 Follow a diagonal finger crack up and right and finish up a vertical crack.
 My rack for this one was a set of Master Cams sizes 1-6 and two sets of stoppers.
 I placed six pieces (see photo), maybe seven (I might have placed one more above the crux but not in view in the picture).

 Easy Jam (5.4)